Ben Mulroney: Your Morning

 In June 2016, he was announced as the cohost, with Anne-Marie Mediwake, of CTV's new morning show Your Morning, which replaced the venerable Canada AM.
 He left the program, effective October 1, 2021, in order to "pursue a career as a producer, developing unique projects for both Canadian and global audiences".

 American career

 Mulroney joined ABC News in June 2012 as a contributor to Good Morning America.
 Former ABC News President Ben Sherwood announced that Mulroney would be temporarily substituting for Dan Harris during the weekends, while serving as contributor to Good Morning America.
-This was followed after Mulroney's previous stints as temporary co-host with Kelly Ripa on Live with Kelly.
+This followed Mulroney's previous stints as temporary co-host with Kelly Ripa on Live with Kelly.